 If you are looking for more lesser-known destinations in Cambodia consider visiting Rabbit Island off the coastline of Kep, jungle trekking in Koh Kong and heading further out to the paradise island of Koh Rong Samloem.

-If you are looking to travel in Cambodia with others in a small group check out the G Adventures Ultimate Cambodian Adventure trip.
-In a loop from Phnom Penh, it covers the main city highlights and smaller towns.
-It also includes an overnight visit to Kampong Cham.
+If you are looking to travel in Cambodia with like-minded travellers in a small group check out the G Adventures Ultimate Cambodian Adventure trip that does a loop of the main city highlights and smaller towns from Phnom Penh, including an overnight visit to Kampong Cham!
+Time in Sihanoukville includes a transfer to your own private beach on Koh Rong Island for two nights.

 Want to Go to Kampong Cham?
 Pin It?